Moving road trips 101: Tips for driving across the country

 Moving with pets?

-If you’re taking a furry or feathered friend on the road with you, pick hotels and Airbnbs that allow pets inside.
+If you’re taking a furry or feathered friend on the open road with you, pick hotels and Airbnbs that allow pets inside.
 You should never leave your animals in your car or moving truck overnight.
 For more info on getting your fur baby to your new home, read our guide to moving with pets.

 Pack meals and snacks beforehand

-Save yourself some time and money by keeping sandwiches, snacks, drinks, fruit, and other goodies in a cooler you can easily reach without pulling over.
+If you only eat at restaurants and drive-thrus during your long trip, you should expect to pay between $20 and $40 per person per day for food.
+Save yourself some time and money by keeping sandwiches, snacks, drinks, fruit, and other goodies in a cooler you can reach easily.

 Stock up on entertainment